Ed-Maeng/GroupMeet/README.md

-# GroupMeet
+# Chingu

-GroupMeet is an IOS application designed to help people discover and join local events based on shared interests and preferences.
+Chingu is an IOS application designed to help people discover and join local events based on shared interests and preferences.
 It provides a platform for event creation, participation, and real-time communication among attendees.

 ---